tryscer/flock/flock-music.md

 	”That was a long time ago,” says Eleanore and walks away, towards Barry and his identical executive friends.
 But she looks back, somewhat appeased.
 	Cindy turns around and picks up the old Winchester like a trained soldier.
 She sends her left leg back, like a ballet dancer, like an expert shot.
 She puts the rifle to her temple and her cheek and you can see there’s a longstanding familiarity about it.
 I look back and Eleanore is behind me, watching too.
 	“Turn around, girl, you’ll miss the show… it goes by awful quick.”
 	I turn around to watch Cindy squeezing the trigger, once, twice, ten times, barely breathing, and five ripped-metal ducks and five tattered quails going *ping\!-*ing and spinning away.
 The red-faced man backs away.
 So do some of the patrons and competitors at the shooting booth.
 In this moment, even I can feel there’s something very much intimidating in soft, sweet, blue-eyed Cindy.
 	Cindy puts her gun on the stand.
 The red-faced man reaches above him without taking his eyes off of her and gives her the one-eyed Bear-gineer.
 She smiles softly and gives it to Tim.
 	Tim takes the teddy, all red.
 Some people laugh — not many, though.
 	“Hey, hey,” he says to the faces around us.
 “I deserve it, right?”
-	”Go give it to Eleanore,” says Cindy.
-“Say you won it for her.
-I think she likes you.”
-	”You think so?” he says, scratching his head.
-	“Your neck seems to think so,” she says.
-	He smiles.
-She smiles.
-He walks away.
+	He smiles at Cindy and walk away.
 	We stand alone by the shooting booth.
 Life has resumed its course at the booth, ducks-a-pinging and the red-faced man a-jumping, but some people still avoid Cindy and me when they walk by, giving us a wide berth.
-“Hey, Hey, Cin, why-yyyyyy did you give in?”
-I sing to her, half-mocking.
+	“That was a stupid thing I did,” says Cindy.
+	“What did you do, boo?”
+	“I angered Eleanore.”
-	“That, Alice, of Wonderland, that was strategy on your sis’s behalf.
-Pure strategy.”
+	“Thought that was your plan all along.”
-	”How do you mean, sis?”
-I say, and link my arm through hers, “and can you tell me while we buy some warm peanuts?”
-	”First thing,” says Cindy, “and least important, it makes Eleanore think she won.
-And that is important because she’s my ticket out of here.”
+	“Yeah, but I overdid it.
+And she *is* my ticket out of here.”
-	My eyes suddenly fill with so much tears that I can’t see anything and to hide that I’m looking back, and as I wipe my eyes I see Tim and Puppy standing next to Barry and the executive twins.
-Barry and the twins are shaking hands, and Eleanore, turning to leave, is holding the one-eyed Bear-gineer, hugging it, and looking at Cindy, nodding to her.
-Cindy is nodding back.
+	My eyes suddenly fill with so much tears that I can’t see anything and to hide that I’m looking down.

-Over the past hour I have come to a decision.
-During the show, I will wait for that tingle in my underwear that Eleanore warned me about.
-At that moment I will reach into my handbag and throw my extra pair of panties onto the stage.
-It will be my rite of passage into adulthood.

-	We’re standing on line for the peanuts.
-	“What do you mean, your ticket out of here,” I ask her shoes.
+	“What do you mean, your ticket out of here?”
+I ask her shoes.
-	“Listen, Peach—I mean listen.
-The second reason I sent Tim away, and the most important one, is so I’ll have a moment to talk to you”.
+	“Listen, Peach — I mean listen…”
 	I shuffle my feet.
 “You still owe me an explanation,” I say.
 	“I do,” says Cindy.
 “But why do we have to talk about such sad things?
-Eleanore has an apartment, next to Emmerson College.”
+Eleanore has an apartment, next to Emerson College.”
 She holds both my hands.
 “You could come with me, Alice of Wonderland”.
-	But our moment to ourselves is destined to be a short one.
-Just as I’m handed a packet of huge, warm peanuts, the rest of the gang is back.
-And not a moment later:

-We walk around the back side of the stalls on the midway, waiting for the show to begin.
-It’s the lunch rash and we watch the people in the food stalls rushing to serve the hungry masses.
-Next to us, a huge lady in white overalls is ladling heaps of sweet-smelling Burnswick stew from a huge caulderon into paper bowls.
-Wafting down the midway is an unmistakable smell of ham biscuits.
+	“I’m too young to run away from home.”
+	“I know, I know, Wonderland Girl.
+But me…” she’s looking away.
+	“What will you even do without me?”
+	“I don’t know, Peach.
+I don’t know.
+All I know is since mama passed away… I can’t be in the house anymore.”
+	We see Barry approaching.
-	Suddenly Barry stops.
+	“Does Barry know?”
+	“No, and shut up.”
+	“You wont tell him?”
+	“I don’t know!”
+	“What are you girls talking about?”
+Asks Barry.
+	“Girl stuff,” we say together.
-	“Hold on.
-Hold… on.
-I have an idea.
+	“Because I have an idea.
 My idea is this.”
 	I wait.
 	“Barry?”
 	“Yes.”